-Here is what we do atPartnership.
+Here is what we do at Fertility Partnership.

 So where to begin?
 Well, you need to break it down.
 I like to think stepwise:

-- The transfer of embryos
+- The frozen embryo transfer

-- Uterine and other maternal factors that may have prevented
+- Uterine and other maternal factors that may have prevented implantation

-First, you have to look at the stimulation.
-The primary goal for the clinical team is to figure out how to get the optimal number of M2 oocytes (mature eggs) through the lab window in the operating room.
+First, you have to look at ovarian stimulation.
+The primary goal for the IVF treatment clinical team is to figure out how to get the optimal number of M2 oocytes (mature eggs) through the lab window in the operating room.
 We do not want to overstimulate the ovaries because that opens up another set of problems.
-So after a failed cycle, I like to review the number of M2’s that were handed over to the lab, and the ratio of M2s to the other “non-mature” eggs.
+So after a failed IVF attempt, I like to review the number of M2’s that were handed over to the lab, and the ratio of M2s to the other “non-mature” eggs.
 That lets us know if we stimulated with the appropriate amount of medication, the right number of days, and the effect of the “triggering medication” on the follicles.
 There can be a wide variation as to what is normal but anything off the bell curve may unmask an underlying egg issue.
 Sometimes the eggs just don’t look good.
-They can be darker than expected or their outer wall is soft and mushy when the is introduced.
+They can be darker than expected or their outer wall is soft and mushy when the sperm is introduced.
 This may imply that the stimulation lasted too long.

-Next, we want to look at how the eggs fertilized and the quality of the embryos that were made.
+Next, we want to look at how the eggs fertilized and assess the embryo quality.
 So many factors can influence this.
-Egg quality is crucial but the quality of the can also be a factor here.
+Egg quality is crucial but the quality of the sperm can also be a factor here.
 Did the embryos divide well and in a timely fashion?
 Did they fragment as the cells divide?
-The embryos get “graded” on day 3 and day 5 of their development so at our Review Meeting we review the “report card” that the lab provides.
+The embryos get “graded” on day 3 and day 5 of their development so at our Review Meeting, we review the “report card” that the lab provides.
 I like to actually show the report to the couple so they can see how their embryos developed.
 I think the transparency is reassuring and also can help support my recommendations.

-If we had good embryos, was there difficulty during the into the womb?
+If we had good embryos, was there difficulty during the embryo transfer into the womb?
 As a patient, you usually can tell if there was a struggle to place the embryos.
-Did the go smoothly?
+Did the embryo transfer go smoothly?
 Did it take more than ten or fifteen minutes?
-Maybe the doctor struggled to try to navigate his way through your cervix to get to the uterine cavity, causing or .
+Maybe the doctor struggled to try to navigate his way through your cervix to get to the uterine cavity, causing IVF failure or embryo implantation failure.
 Clues to this can be found in the report from the lab when they typically let the doctor know if there was blood or mucus in the catheter when it was returned for inspection after the transfer.
 The catheter gets inspected to ensure that the embryos are out and in the womb.
 Sometimes I am surprised as there is blood in the catheter despite the transfer being as smooth as silk.
 A bloody transfer can lower the odds of success and can potentially be avoided in the future.
-It is also important to know that occasionally an actually gets retained or stuck in the catheter and the team has to reload it and transfer it again.
+It is also important to know that occasionally an embryo actually gets retained or stuck in the catheter and the team has to reload it and transfer it again.
 Transferring twice may also lower your success rate.

 Next, I ask why, if good embryos were safely placed into the uterine cavity, why did they not implant and continue to grow?
 Any and all uterine factors need to be addressed and treated if possible.
 Was the endometrial lining thick enough?
 Most agree it should be between 6-14mm (I prefer 8-12mm).
 Were there other uterine factors such as fibroids or a polyp?
 A hysteroscopy may need to be performed.
 A fibroid may need to be removed.
 Are the fallopian tubes blocked and dilated?
 If so they may need to be removed before the next transfer.
-Is there a history of prior losses that have not been addressed?
-Perhaps there are factors in the woman’s blood that could be preventing good and development.
-Blood work for “recurrent loss” may need to be drawn and appropriate medications are given to try to prevent a recurrence.
+Is there a history of prior pregnancy losses that have not been addressed?
+Perhaps there are factors in the woman’s blood that could be preventing good implantation and development.
+Blood work for “recurrent pregnancy loss” may need to be drawn and appropriate medications are given to try to prevent a recurrence.

 After all the various factors have been optimized what else can you do it increases the likelihood that the next time will work?